celiagomezdev/jscc-2019/README.md

 One of the skills a developer has to master, and also one of the most difficult to achieve at the beginning, is to find the correct answer for the problem they are facing.
 You are following the steps, everything seems to be fine and boom, you are receiving a weird error on the console or on VSCode.
 You have no idea why this is happening!
 You tried everything...
 So frustrating.
 But actually, this problem is faced for experienced programmers on their daily basis.
 And the solution is... to [Google](https://www.google.com/) it!

 You will master this skill with time (what to actually type on google to find the answer you need), but at first you could try to just copy and paste on the google search the error you are receiving (try to only take the meaningful part of the error, for example: `Uncaught SyntaxError: Unexpected identifier`.
-You will probably get as first result a link to Stackoverflow.
+You will probably get as first result a link to Stack overflow.

-[Stackoverflow](https://stackoverflow.com/questions) is a community made by and for developers in which someone asks a question, and other developers answer it.
+[Stack overflow](https://stackoverflow.com/questions) is a community made by and for developers in which someone asks a question, and other developers answer it.
 If it's a good answer it gets upvotes, and if it's the answer that solved the problem, the OP (original poster) marks it with a green check.
 This is very useful for the developer community, because the problem we are currently facing most of the times someone else had it already, therefore here we can find many possible solutions to help with our coding struggles.
 Take a look [to some of the most entertaining questions](https://tutorialzine.com/2015/12/the-10-most-entertaining-stackoverflow-questions-of-all-time). :smiley:

 If you are practising at home, and after researching you are more than 20-30 minutes stuck on a problem, is time to ask for help on our channel!

 ----------

-### And that's it! :tada: Please contact us anytime you have doubts or any step of the guide was unclear or didn't work for you.
-It will also help us make it better for the following students!
+#### And that's it! :tada: Please contact us anytime you have doubts or any step of the guide was unclear or didn't work for you.
+It will also help us make it better for the following students.
-### Enjoy the course :school_satchel:
+#### Enjoy the course! :school_satchel:

+## Checklist

+#### Have you everything ready to go? :eyes:

+- [x] Read the Welcome Guide
+- [x] Chrome
+- [x] Slack and join #js-crash-course
+- [x] Terminal basic learning
+- [x] Git and Github setup
+- [x] Node.js
+- [x] Mongo Hub and MongoDB
+- [x] Docker